 - A yoga sequence is a great low-impact way to cross train.
 Cross training is necessary for athletes who do the same sport or exercise routine year-round [Example: Marathon Training].
 Adding new exercises can help reduce injury, relieve training boredom, reduce lower back pain, add variety and help recover from hard aerobic or strength workouts.
-Yoga can be done at a high or low intensity and there are hundreds of postures that can provide a workout for any athletic need.
+Yoga can be done at a high or low intensity and there are hundreds of postures that can provide a workout for any cyclist’s need.

 Increase Flexibility & Reduce Lower Back Pain

 - Yoga classes incorporate slow, steady flexibility exercises that is ideal for cyclist.
 Frequent yoga training may increase flexibility, and range of motion while relieving muscle tension.
-Whether you are a runner or a cyclist, an improved range of motion can often help improve muscle performance.
+Whether you are a runner or an avid bicyclist, an improved range of motion can often help improve muscle performance.
 Yoga teachers can provide you with the correct tools.